telefone-org/framework/README.md

 ## Contributing

-You can file and issue or send a PR to help us maintain this project.
+You can file an issue or send a PR to help us maintain this project.
 We are always glad to see your support.
 Thank you!

 ## License